Antynea/grub-btrfs/README.md

 sudo systemctl restart grub-btrfsd
 ```

-##### 🌟 Timeshift
+##### 🌟 Using Timeshift with systemd
 Newer Timeshift versions (>= 22.06) create a new directory named after their process ID in `/run/timeshift` every time they are started.
 The PID will be different every time.
 Therefore the daemon cannot simply watch a directory.
 It monitors `/run/timeshift` and if a directory is created it gets Timeshifts current PID then watches a directory in that newly created directory from Timeshift.
 To activate this mode of the daemon, `--timeshift-auto` must be passed to the daemon as a command line argument.

-To pass `--timeshift-auto` to grub-btrfsd, the .service-file of grub-btrfsd can be edited with
+To pass `--timeshift-auto` to grub-btrfsd, the .service file of grub-btrfsd can be edited with
 ```bash
 sudo systemctl edit --full grub-btrfsd
 ```

-The line that says
+The line that contains:
 ```bash
 ExecStart=/usr/bin/grub-btrfsd /.snapshots --syslog

 ```

-should be edited into
+Should be modified to read:
 ``` bash
 ExecStart=/usr/bin/grub-btrfsd --syslog --timeshift-auto
 ```

-So the file looks like this, afterwards:
+The mofified file should look like this:
 ``` bash
 [Unit]
 Description=Regenerate grub-btrfs.cfg